 meaning "bailiff", which comes via Old French from Latin baiulus

-Occupational name for a baker, derived from Middle English bakere
+Occupational name meaning "baker", derived from Middle English bakere

-, meaning "beans" and croft
+meaning "bean" and croft

 Occupational name for a flag carrier, derived from Old French baniere